Loading...

 How to consume Cucumber (With Peel), Carrots without glucose spikes

-Combine cucumbers and carrots with a source of protein, such as grilled chicken, tofu, or a handful of almonds.
-Protein can help slow the absorption of carbohydrates.
+Combine cucumbers and carrots with protein sources such as grilled chicken, tofu, or beans, or with healthy fats like avocado or nuts to slow down the absorption of sugars.

 Eat as Part of a Balanced Meal